Microbiome

 How to maintain a healthy biome in a COVID-19 world

-COVID-19 has changed our lives and probably our microbiomes, but there are actions that can support our beneficial microbes say University of Melbourne experts.
+COVID-19 has changed our lives, and although it may also be changing our microbiomes, there are many actions that we can take to support the microbes within and around us

 Are you taking care of the microbes in your mouth?

-Our mouth microbes are important for our oral and overall health, but modern diets are causing problems finds a study including the University of Melbourne.
+Our mouths contain billions of microbes.
+Increasing evidence suggests they are important for our oral and overall health, but modern diets are causing problems

 Getting to know your microbiome better